You Can Help Save the Earth!

 How to reduce: You know those individual size foods that get put in your lunchbox?
 Have you ever thought about all the trash you throw away at lunchtime?
 You can reduce that!
 Instead of plastic baggies, you can find plastic-lined reusable bags that can be washed.
 Instead of apple sauce in a plastic container, bring a whole apple.
 Instead of packaged cookies, bake your own treats.
 Instead of single serving plastic yogurt cups, you can spoon yogurt from a large container into a small tupperware.
 Think thermos.
 Make it your goal to go waste-free like Moderator Elise on the Save the Planet Board.

 These are just a few ways to REDUCE, but there are thousands more ways to reduce the amount of stuff you buy and throw away.
 What are YOUR ideas?
 Let us know in the Comments.
-And come back next Thursday for Part 2: REUSE!
+Now go read Part 2: REUSE!